 - Youth Programs

 - My Account

 Ethel Ray Nance at the Phyllis Wheatly House, 1927

 *Ethel Ray Nance was born on this date in 1899.
-She was an African American writer, activist and administrator.
+She was a Black writer, activist and administrator.

 Ethel Ray was born in Duluth, Minnesota.
-She was the youngest of four children born to William H. Ray, an African American from North Carolina and a white-American Swedish mother.
+She was the youngest of four children born to William H. Ray, a Black man from North Carolina and a white-American Swedish mother.
 She was raised in Iowa by a German family, and Inga Nordquist Ray, a Swedish immigrant.

 At the time of her birth, Duluth had an extremely small African American population of about 200 people.
 Speaking to an interviewer years later, Ethel recalled that she had been lonely as a child.
 She and her family faced racism from neighbors and community members.
 Her father was a major influence in her life and often read to her and her siblings about African American struggles and the need to stand up to racism.
 During high school, Ethel was trained in stenography.